stratEGIC Monthly (July 2022):

 Strategic Repositioning: Europe, US, Iran and the Gulf

-The fourth issue of the stratEGIC Monthly, featuring three analyses of key issues that defined the Euro-Gulf space in May 2022, centres on:
+The sixth issue of the stratEGIC Monthly, featuring three analyses of key issues that defined the Euro-Gulf space in July 2022, centres on:

 GCC Leaders’ Tour to European Capitals Cement Strategic Partnerships amid Global Shifts;